erikogan/reinstate-revert-revert/README.md

 And reinstates commit 0d15ea5e0d15ea5e0d15ea5e0d15ea5e0d15ea5e.
 ```

+## Complex Case

-And, if you have gotten yourself into a bind, it will also convert this:
+If you have gotten yourself into a bind, it will also convert this:

 ```
 Revert "Revert "Revert "Revert "Revert "Experiment on the flux capacitor"""""